 Screening could be used to eliminate measures that even at the worst case did not have a large impact.
 Measures with a low lost savings potential per verification hour could also be eliminated from future field studies if desired.
+Measures with greatest impact should be prioritized in the data collection plan.
 With respect to field inspections, code officials should always verify measures with high worst case potential lost savings and those with high savings potential per verification hour.
 They could randomly check the rest.
-To achieve these goals, the sample size would need to be significantly increased.